-In your DaCast account, you can generate an HLS M3U8 media link for any live streaming channel, allowing you to quickly and easily link your stream to Roku and create your own live channel.
-You can then use any of a number of paid or free platforms, such as Instant TV Channel, to provision your personal Roku channel link.
-Then all you have to do is login to a Roku Developer account and publish your channel.
+In your Dacast account, you can generate an HLS M3U8 media link for any live streaming channel, allowing you to quickly and easily link your stream to Roku and create your own live channel.
+You can then use any of a number of paid or free platforms, such as Instant TV Channel, to provide your personal Roku channel link.
+Then all you have to do is log in to a Roku Developer account and publish your channel.

-This HLS-based approach has the advantage of also allowing DaCast users to provision channels for Apple TV, create other private web TV channels that use set-top boxes, or create dedicated mobile apps, all of which enable users to stream video to viewers anywhere in the world in a branded, personalized application setting.
+This HLS-based approach has the advantage of also allowing Dacast users to provide channels for Apple TV, create other private web TV channels that use set-top boxes, or create dedicated mobile apps, all of which enable users to stream video to viewers anywhere in the world in a branded, personalized application setting.

 To streamline the mobile app development process, several companies (such as Appypie and Shoutem) offer simplified “app builders” for packaging live audio or video streams.

 Set-top boxes are drastically changing how people consume digital media, and major companies such as Apple, Google, and Amazon all sell devices to deliver digital media content from the Internet to compatible televisions (usually via HDMI cable).

 Forbes has described the industry as one with “tremendous growth potential,” and media analysts expect Internet-connected set-top boxes to eventually replace traditional cable as the main source of media in many homes within the next decade.
 It’s predicted that about 40% of American homes will contain a set-top box by 2017.

 Roku is a digital media player set-top box designed to connect a television to the Internet and provide a modern interface for digital media consumption.
 Roku has sold more than 10 million devices in the U.S. alone, and millions more globally.